trace-n/she_codes_news/README.md

 - [X] "Create Account" page
     - User can click on "Sign Up" from nav bar to create account
-    - User is taken to login page after account created
+    - User is taken to "Login" page after account created

     ![ Create Account ]( ./images/Create_account.png "Create account")

 - [X] View stories by author
     - Separate search field for author from category search to enable reuse of specific category search
-    - Search will return a search results page
+    - Search will return a "Search Results" page
     - Search results will search either first or last name of author based on icontains filter
     - Search results will search in addition to author first/last name with category if entered
     - Search results will search only category if no author entered based on icontains filter